UCR Header

 If You Are a Ph.D.
 Student

-You will typically receive financial support for up to six years.
-First-year students generally receive a fellowship that allows them to focus on their studies with no work obligations.
+The standard financial aid package provides for five full years of funding.
+First-year students generally receive a fellowship for two quarters and a teaching assistantship for one quarter.
 In subsequent years, support comes in the form of teaching assistantships and (in some cases) research assistantships and fellowships.
 Fellowships and assistantships provide a stipend/salary and cover tuition and most fees in addition.
 More information on stipends and other benefits is available here: https://supportinggraduatestudents.ucr.edu/compensation-benefits.

 If You Are an M.A.
 Student